raganwald-deprecated/homoiconic/2009-03-07/surreal.md

 And if you do some more experimenting, you can derive `1/4`, `3/8`, and so on.
 These fractions automatically work for the operations we've already defined for integers.
 That's a bonus!

 Amazingly, our number representation goes much further.
 You can use it to represent the infinities, reals, transfinite ordinals, infinitesimals, and more.
-So clearly, this representation is much, much more powerful than either "lists of length *n*" or binary numbers.
+So clearly, this representation is much, much more powerful than either "lists of length n" or binary numbers.

 Sweet candy!

 **Elegance: "Some Representations Scale, Some Don't"**

-Let's think back to the "lists of length *n*" implementation of numbers.
+Let's think back to the "lists of length n" implementation of numbers.
 It has a very simple implementation, so simple that I haven't even bothered to write it out in Ruby for comparison.
 And it clearly works for counting things.
 In fact, it maps directly to our mental model of counting things, so not only is its implementation simple, but when you are counting things, it has very little baggage.

-If you desire, you can define addition and subtraction and multiplication and division and so forth with "lists of length *n*."
+If you desire, you can define addition and subtraction and multiplication and division and so forth with "lists of length n."
 But now the simplicity starts to fall down.
 Although its base, core case is simple, as you start to do even a little more with it, the result is no longer simple.
 And it falls down completely when we try to talk about negative numbers, or reals, or just about anything else.
 We paste special cases onto it and if we dared to try anything ambitious, we end up greenspunning some other representation on top of it.

 > Elegance consist of building something out of a small core of representations *that scale well*.
 It is not enough that they be simple, the complexity of what you build must not grow uncontrollably as you try to solve bigger and more complex problems.